Steven Grace Law

 Debt Collector Lawsuits After Statute of Limitations

 Once the statute of limitations has passed, your unpaid debts are considered “time-barred.”
 In simpler terms, consider time-barred debts as expired—past their expiration date, old, rotten, and essentially worthless in the eyes of the law.
-While debt collectors may contact you regarding these debts, they lack the legal right to sue you.
+While debt collectors may continue to contact you regarding these debts, they lack the legal right to sue you.
 If you’re uncertain about the status of your debt, you have the right to ask the collector, and they must truthfully answer.
 Another way to confirm is by requesting a record of your last payment, using its date as a “start date” to determine if you are within or beyond the statute of limitations.

 Do I Have to Pay Expired or Old Debts?